vporton/carbon-flow/README.md

-There may be token owners who are neither issuers not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other.) or token owners temporarily having M+ or M- as the ultimate ancestor).
+There may be token owners who are neither issuers not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other.) or token owners temporarily not having M+ or M- as the ultimate ancestor).

 A token owner can change its parent at any moment of time by its own will.
 (But